 Although I had been in the women’s health field for a few years I was frustrated that the products we developed rarely got into the hands of those who really needed them – I wanted to see real impact in the areas of India most in need.
 I met with every single organization that was associated with women, be it finance, be it water, be it climate, and the one thing that emerged over and over again was that all related back to health.
+I would suggest you to follow coolsculptny to keep your health good.
 Women were very concerned about their own health, the lack of access to health facilities, and the lack of access to health products for themselves, their children, and their families.
 So, health definitely emerged as the common theme throughout any conversation that I had.
 My husband and I knew we wanted to create something together, and that it would involve helping women live better and healthier lives.

 So, we created our company called ayzh (“eyes”) and soon our focus narrowed down from women’s health to maternal health.

 We learned that approximately 830 women die daily (WHO) from preventable causes related to pregnancy and childbirth, and 99% of all maternal deaths occur in developing countries.
 It is these statistics, and the injustice and inequality they reveal, that still keep me awake at night, because most of these deaths can be avoided, as the necessary medical interventions are well known.
 The key obstacle is pregnant women’s lack of access to quality care before, during, and after childbirth.